 What is Prostate Cancer?

 Men aged 50+ are at the greatest risk for prostate cancer, and it is notorious for being extremely slow growing.
 You will not spot many of the symptoms until the cancer’s late stages.
 Although prostate cancer can be treated if it remains within the prostate, it is often deadly if allowed to spread through the body.

 Traditional Prostate Cancer Treatments & Their Side Effects

 Treatment for prostate cancer varies according to the ‘stage’ the disease is in.
 For example, Stage I prostate cancer could involve radiation therapy.
 In stage III, you may require external radiation plus hormone therapy.
-Because the range of treatments varies, so do the side effects which include:
+Because the range of treatments varies, so does the range of side effects, which can include: